illtellyoulater/ufw-status-indicator/README.md

-# UFW Status Indicator: a visual indicator for the Uncomplicated Firewall (ufw)
+# ufw Status Indicator: a visual indicator for the Uncomplicated Firewall

-**UFW Status Indicator** is a Gnome Shell extension that provides a nice and reliable visual indicator for the Uncomplicated Firewall (ufw) status.
+**ufw Status Indicator** is a Gnome Shell extension that provides a nice and reliable visual indicator for the Uncomplicated Firewall (ufw).

 It looks like this